Skip to content

 This scenario provides a quick overview of developing and deploying a machine learning application based on model tracked with MLFlow framework using the functionalities of the platform.

 We will prepare data, train a generic model and expose it as a service.
 Access Jupyter from your Coder instance and create a new notebook.
+Alternatively, you can find the final notebook file for this scenario in the tutorial repository.

 Set-up